Computing Threshold Budgets in Discrete-Bidding Games: Preliminaries

-We study, for the first time, bidding games with {\em frugal} objectives in which, roughly, \PO can win by reaching a target with a sufficient budget. \begin{definition} {\bf Frugal objectives.} \begin{itemize} \item A {\em frugal-reachability} bidding game is $\zug{V, E, k, S, \fr}$, where $V$, $E$, and $k$ are as in bidding games, $S \subseteq V$ is a set of target vertices, and $\fr:S \rightarrow [k]$ assigns a {\em frugal-target budget} to each target.
-Consider a play $\pi$ that ends in a configuration $\zug{s, B}$ with $s \in S$. \PO wins $\pi$ iff $B \geq \fr(s)$.
+We introduce {\em frugal} objectives in bidding games in which, roughly, \PO wins by reaching a target with a sufficient budget. \begin{definition} [Frugal objectives] \mbox{} \begin{itemize} \item A {\em frugal-reachability} bidding game is $\zug{V, E, k, S, \fr}$, where $V$, $E$, and $k$ are as in bidding games, $S \subseteq V$ is a set of target vertices, and $\fr:S \rightarrow [k]$ assigns a {\em frugal-target budget} to each target.
+Consider a play $\pi$. \PO wins $\pi$ iff $\pi$ reaches $S$, i.e., $\pi$ ends in a configuration \(\zug{s, B}\) with \(s \in S\), and \PO's budget at $S$ exceeds the frugal-target budget, i.e., $\pi$ ends in \(\zug{s, B}\) with $B \geq \fr(s)$.
 Note that a reachability bidding game is a special case of a frugal-reachability bidding game in which $\fr \nequiv 0$. \item The {\em frugal-safety} objective is dual to frugal-reachability.
 We describe the winning condition explicitly.
 A frugal-safety bidding game is $\zug{V, E, k, S, \fr}$, where $V$, $E$, and $k$ are as in bidding games, $S \subseteq V$ is a set of sinks, and $\fr:S \rightarrow [k]$ assigns a frugal-target budget to each sink. \PO, the safety player, wins a play $\pi$ if: (1) $\pi$ never reaches $S$, or (2) $\pi$ reaches a configuration $\zug{s, B}$ with $s \in S$ and $B \geq \fr(s)$.
 Note that a safety bidding game is a special case of a frugal-safety bidding game in which $\fr \nequiv k+1$. \item A {\em frugal-parity} bidding game is $\zug{V, E, k, p, S, \fr}$, where $p: (V \setminus S) \rightarrow \set{0,\ldots, d}$ and the other components are as in the above. \PO wins a play $\pi$ if (1) $\pi$ does not reach $S$ and satisfies the parity objective, or (2) $\pi$ satisfies a frugal-reachability objective: it ends in a configuration $\zug{s, B}$ with $s \in S$ and $B \geq \fr(s)$. \end{itemize} \end{definition}

+\begin{remark} We point out that an $\omega$-regular objective (e.g., reachability and parity) is a collection of paths in the graph, i.e., a subset of $V^\omega$.
+On the other hand, a frugal objective is a subset of configurations, i.e., a subset of $(V \times [k])^\omega$.
+We do not know of a reduction from a frugal objective game to a non-frugal objective game that preserves the thresholds.
+At the same time, as we show in the next section, it is not hard to extend algorithms for reachability bidding games to frugal-reachability games.
+Moreover, we are not aware of applications of frugal objectives, and define them as a means to solve parity bidding games. \end{remark}